Editorial Team

 Executive Editorial Assistant

-Anas N. Almassri, AFHEA, is a PhD Candidate and Teaching Assistant at the School of Education and School of Government and International Affairs at Durham University.
-Anas’ research interests are in the political sociology of international education.
-In his doctoral research, funded by the UK's Economic and Social Research Council, he is investigating the potential contribution of graduate education abroad scholarships to peace in Palestine.
-Anas is currently a dual Georg Arnold Fellow at the International Rescue Committee’s Airbel Impact Lab.
+Anas N. Almassri, Ph.D., AFHEA, is an early-career researcher and educator.
+His interests are in international education, peacebuilding, and the political sociology of their interlinks.
+In his doctoral research, funded by the UK's Economic and Social Research Council, he investigated the potential contribution of graduate education abroad scholarships to peace in Palestine.
+Anas recently served as a dual Georg Arnold Fellow at the Airbel Impact Lab of the International Rescue Committee.

 Associate Editors